Send the author your e mail address and get this BlogSite in 2026.

 Phillies Phantasy Camp 2026

-I attended Phillies Phantasy Camp in January: Five days of baseball in the Florida sun.
-The grit, the desire, the challenge of the competition all returned like the crack of a bat echoing through summer nights.
 Those teams from my past never left me—they gave me the will and the desire to return to the field once more: exceptionally fortunate to complete again.
-The friendships I made with other players and coaches are all in the heat together and are inseparable.
-And. since I survived, I returning in January, 2027.
+The friendships I made at Phillies Camp with other players and coaches — all in the fight together — are inseparable.
+And since I survived, I'm signed up and returning in January 2027.

 The Camorro — the Naples-Salerno Mob — set up their body business on the Hill.
 They were up and running when one detective started asking questions.
 No, problem, right?
 They'll just take him out.
 Well, not this detective they won't, nor do they want to take on his deputy, Buster Hicks.
 They wished they were back in Italy.